 So, I started writing.

-My writing was just another Band-Aid as well, but I would never consider it that today.
+My writing was just another Band-Aid, but I would never consider it that way.
 In the context of time, my running and writing may have been temporary ‘fillers’, but today when I read those suicidal letters, it was ALL me.
 And I had issues.

 I began writing again in my days I was too much of a Bitch to kill myself.
 And please do not think that because I still write and run today, that I’m covering up suicide through layers of myself; but rather it is the same layers that people assumed of me, that I had to kill to get to TheWriter.